vaginessa/porn-vault/README.md

 - Statistics?
 - visit [Issues](https://github.com/boi123212321/porn-manager/issues) to see what's up

-## How to
+## How to run
+- Visit the [Releases](https://github.com/boi123212321/porn-manager/releases) page and download the latest version, for the platform of your choice.
+- Unzip the file
-Visit the [Releases](https://github.com/boi123212321/porn-manager/releases) page and download the latest version, for the platform of your choice.
-Run the application (if no terminal shows up, start a terminal and execute the file there) and follow the on-screen instructions.
-Once your app is setup you can visit it on http://localhost:3000 (or your LAN IP equivalent) in your web browser of choice.
+- Run the application and follow the on-screen instructions.
+  - (if no terminal shows up, start a terminal and execute the file there instead)
+- Once your app is setup you can visit it on http://localhost:3000 (or your LAN IP equivalent) in your web browser of choice.

 ## Images